LLNL/sundials/doc/shared/sundials/Install.rst

   # When using the cmake CLI command, this can be done like so:
   #   cmake -D SUNDIALS_DIR=/path/to/sundials/installation

+  # Find any SUNDIALS version...
   find_package(SUNDIALS REQUIRED)

+  # ... or find any version newer than some minimum...
+  find_package(SUNDIALS 7.1.0 REQUIRED)

+  # ... or find a version in a range
+  find_package(SUNDIALS 7.0.0...7.1.0 REQUIRED)

   add_executable(myexec main.c)